-The DOUT/DRDY output signal alternates between two modes of operation.
-The first mode of operation is the Data Ready mode (DRDY) to indicate that new data has been loaded into the data-output register and is ready to be read.
+The DOUT/ \overline{DRDY} output signal alternates between two modes of operation.
+The first mode of operation is the Data Ready mode (\overline{DRDY}) to indicate that new data has been loaded into the data-output register and is ready to be read.
 The second mode of operation is the Data Output (DOUT) mode and is used to serially shift data out of the Data Output Register (DOR).
-The time domain partitioning of the DRDY and DOUT function as shown in Figure 12.
+See Figure 11 for the time domain partitioning of the \overline{DRDY} and DOUT function.